Vidhi-Rathod/Vidhi-Rathod/README.md

 ## Hi, I'm Vidhi Rathod 👋
-I am currently a **BS-MS Physics student at Indian Institute of Technology (IIT), Roorkee** (2021-2026) with a deep fascination for quantum world.
-My research Interest are **Quantum Computing, Quantum Information**, and their power to reshape various fields like nuclear physics.
+I am currently a **BS-MS Physics student at Indian Institute of Technology (IIT), Roorkee** (2021-2026) and a researcher with a deep fascination for quantum world.
+My research interests are **Quantum Computing, Quantum Information**, and their power to reshape various fields like nuclear physics.

 #### My Research Path 🔬
 My journey into research really took off during my coursework in **"Quantum Computing for Many-body Systems"** earning **Grade of 8/10** was a turning point for me.
 It's where I gained experience in quantum algorithms, encoding schemes and quantum simulations.
+Buidling on that foundation, I worked on projects titled **"Shell Model study of 58-Ni using Variation Quantum Eigensolver (VQE)"** and **"Time Evolution of Quantum States Using Quantum Computing""**.

 #### Extra-Cirricular 🏆
 Beyond the lab, I am a dedicated leader and athelete, serving as **Secretary (Volleyball) and General Secretary (Wellness Center) at IIT Roorkee** has helped me in management skills and in bulding a holistic professional personality.